BlackBeltTechnology/pandino/docs/basics.md

 The only state a Bundle can transition from `Uninstalled` to is `Installed`, via programmatically re-installing it.

+#### 1.2.
+Bundle Types

+By default Pandino supports ESM Bundles.
+Support for additional `BundleType`s can be registered with the framework.
+A detailed description can be found in the [Activator Resolvers](./advanced/activator-resolvers.md) covering this topic.

 ### 2. Service

 Bundles are built around a set of cooperating Services available from a shared Service Registry.
 Such a Pandino service